 Cinnamon, Cinnamomum zeylanicum, with its warm, spicy, sweet, scent, has been used for centuries.
-It was the most sought after spice of the 15th and 16th centuries--at one time it was more valuable than gold.
+It was the most sought-after spice of the 15th and 16th centuries and at one time it was more valuable than gold.
 It is great for circulation and sore muscles.

 In hair care, cinnamon may help promote hair growth because it stimulates scalp circulation and helps cleanse the scalp.